yaodongyu/TRADES/README.md

 ```

 ## Contact
-Please contact hongyanz@cs.cmu.edu if you have any question on the codes.
+Please contact yy8ms@virginia.edu and hongyanz@cs.cmu.edu if you have any question on the codes.